InftyAI/llmaz/docs/proposals/NNNN-template/README.md

 This section is for explicitly listing the motivation, goals, and non-goals of this Proposal.
 Describe why the change is important and the benefits to users.
-The motivation section can optionally provide links to [experience reports] to demonstrate the interest in a Proposal within the wider Kubernetes community.
+The motivation section can optionally provide links to [experience reports] to demonstrate the interest in a Proposal within the wider InftyAI community.

 [experience reports]: https://github.com/golang/go/wiki/ExperienceReports
 -->